George Rawick: Political affiliations

+Rawick became politically active in his teens, joining the Communist American Youth for Democracy around 1944–45, at a time when his Jewish family had stopped receiving letters from relatives in Nazi-occupied Europe.
+While at Oberlin College, he joined the Lorain, Ohio branch of the Communist Party USA, where the large Black working class strongly influenced his political views and drew him toward civil rights activism.
+Disillusioned with Oberlin’s treatment of the local Black community, he grew increasingly radical, working on Henry A. Wallace’s 1948 Communist backed Progressive Party campaign and briefly for Communist backed Congressman Vito Marcantonio.
+He was expelled from the Communist Party under controversial circumstances, with future slavery historian Robert Fogel involved in the decision.

+In the early 1950s, Rawick joined the Trotskyite Independent Socialist League, where he eventually becoming editor of the magazine Anvil.
+He later became involved with the Detroit-based Facing Reality group, led by C. L. R. James, whose emphasis on Black radicalism and labor struggle deeply shaped Rawick’s thinking.
+During trips to London, he met African, African American, and Caribbean intellectuals such as George Lamming, Aimé Césaire, and Kwame Ture, prompting him to take slavery more seriously as a scholarly subject.
+He also wrote for the journal Radical America, which published his influential essay, "Working Class Self-Activity," in 1969.

 Published works

 The American Slave: A Composite Autobiography

 The most enduring achievement of his career was his editorship of the 41-volume set of oral histories of former slaves, titled The American Slave: A Composite Autobiography.
 This collection began publication in 1972.
-The interviews which this set contains were taken under the auspices of the Works Projects Administration (WPA), a New Deal program.
+The interviews which this set contains, the Slave Narrative Collection, were taken under the auspices of the Works Projects Administration (WPA), a New Deal program.
 Rawick's methodology of taking testimony from former slaves seriously and using it in his writing revolutionized the study of slavery in the 1970s.
 He thought that their testimony was as serious as documentary that was left by slaveholders, which was unheard of at the time.
 They remained in typescript until Rawick took on the task of supervising their preparation for publication.
-Volume One of the series consists of Rawick's contribution to the historical literature of American slavery, an important book titled From Sundown to Sunup: The Making of the Black Community.
-This book has been translated into 12 languages, and was one of the first books to take American slaves seriously as actors in their own history.
-His papers are held at the Western Historical Manuscripts Collection at the University of Missouri-St. Louis.